critcola/discourse-overwatch-hero-icons/README.md

 # Overwatch Hero Icons for Discourse

 This plugin for Discourse formats Overwatch hero names in posts.
-It tries to intelligently match hero names in users' posts, including those that are _horribly_ misspelled, correcting their spelling, adding accent marks where necessary, and prepending the hero's icon to their name.
+It tries to intelligently match hero names in users' posts, including those that are horribly misspelled, correcting their spelling, adding accent marks and other special characters where necessary, and prepending the hero's icon to their name.

 ## Demo